PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_phospho.md

 ## Create Study Design Tables

 Aside from the fractions table, the other study design tables can be the same as those created for the global proteomics data.
+This is because the datasets are different.
+The study design tables have been added to the data package (end of Section \@ref(global-references)), so we can use `get_study_design_by_dataset_package`.

 ```r